-- How should the judgements and their metatheory be set up? - How should generic functions be handled?
+- How should the judgements and their metatheory be set up? - How should type inference and generic functions be handled? - Is the operational semantics of flagged values $(V \to V)$ the right one? - Will higher-order code require wrappers on functions?

-• What does type inference or bidirectional typechecking look like in this setting?
 Related work: blame analysis [?].